Important Global Message

 The reports provide the latest data release from the Federal Bureau of Labor Statistics and the state Agency for Workforce Innovation, along with an analysis of the key factors driving changes on our local labor market.

-- The unemployment rate over the 4th quarter declined 30 basis points from the 3rd quarter to 6.5%.
-One year earlier the rate stood at 7.4%.
+- The unemployment rate in the 1st quarter declined 30 basis points from the 4th quarter to 6%.
+One year ago, the rate stood at 7.2%.

 Sign up for Economic Reports